 Shared package as a dependency but I still need to import the package to the playground for it to be in scope:

-This works as expected except that there’s a warning in the playground console (edited for brevity):
+In Xcode 12.5, this generated a warning in the playground console (edited for brevity):

 objc: Class _TtC6Shared8GridView is implemented in both Grids.app/Grids and Shared_1BC5906757289D_PackageProduct.
 One of the two will be used.
 Which one is undefined.